YOUTH PROGRAM QUALITY IMPROVEMENT

 2018/19 Cohort Celebration

-In late 2019 and into 2020 RichmondYPQI had to adjust to the global COVID19 pandemic while youth programs recalibrated and found security.
+In late 2019 and into 2020 RichmondYPQI had to adjust to the global COVID19 pandemic.
 Many participating sites did not have youth attending and quickly halted programs, resulting in dropping the YPQI offerings entirely.

 In July 2022, the United Way of Greater Richmond returned RichmondYPQI to the Mary and Frances Youth Center to assume full responsibility and management for the operation, fulfilling its mission as a “regional leader in university-community collaboration for positive youth development.”
-Currently, the Mary and Frances Youth Center is working with the Forum for Youth Investment to restart RichmondYPQI efforts and return to a regional network of active offerings in Summer 2024.
+During the 2023–2024 academic year, the Mary and Frances Youth Center partnered with the Forum for Youth Investment and The Weikart Center to relaunch RichmondYPQI efforts, reestablishing a regional network of active offerings for the Fall 2024 and Spring 2025 Minicycles.